Examples: Block GRANT Changes on Production Objects

 Goal: prevent GRANT/REVOKE changes from being deployed to production without explicit approval.

 GRANT statements can escalate privileges, expose data to unauthorized users, or break access controls.
-This example shows how to block dangerous GRANT patterns in prod.
+This example shows how to gate dangerous GRANT patterns in prod.

 Files to commit